github-education-resources/codespaces-teaching-js-template/README.md

 * `.eslintrc`: Settings for [ESLint](https://eslint.org/) that is included for code consistency and quality.
 * `.prettierrc`: Settings for [Prettier](https://prettier.io/) that is used to format code.
 * `package.json` and `package-lock.json`: Define the project information for [Node.js](https://nodejs.org/), dependent packages and the versions needed of each.
+* `sample_lesson.md`: A sample lesson you can build with Copilot to use this template.

 ### About the Web application (`/src` )